 Configure runtime settings

-This topic describes how to access and validate the available runtime settings.
+This topic describes how to access and configure the available runtime settings.

 For an overview of the runtime settings views (pages), see Runtime setting view descriptions

-Note: Search results display only views containing settings with names that match the search criteria.
-Other views are filtered out.
+You can search the runtime settings by clicking the Search button.
+Search results display only views containing settings with names that match the search criteria; other views are filtered out.

 The runtime setting views (pages) that you see depend on the specific protocol that you are currently working with.
 The following list provides an overview of the possible pages.

 |Additional Attributes||Additional arguments for a Vuser script.
 The Additional Attributes settings apply to all Vuser script types.
 You specify command line arguments that you can retrieve at a later point during the test run, using Command Line Parsing functions.
 Using this view, you can pass external parameters to prepared scripts.|